Shrek: Casting

-Nicolas Cage was initially offered the role of Shrek but he turned it down because he did not want to look like an ogre.
+Nicolas Cage was initially offered the role of Shrek but turned it down because he did not want to look like an ogre.
 In 2013, Cage explained: "When you're drawn, in a way it says more about how children are going to see you than anything else, and I so care about that."
+Alternately, Ian Bagg auditioned for the role but was rejected.

-Mike Myers was re-cast as Shrek after Chris Farley's death.
+Following the death of Chris Farley in late 1997, Mike Myers was re-cast as the voice of Shrek for the film.

 Chris Farley was initially hired to voice Shrek, and he had recorded nearly all of the dialogue for the character, but died before completing the project.
 According to David Spade, Farley only had 5 days of voice work left to perform; Farley's brother John was asked if he would come in and finish the remaining lines, but he refused.
 A story reel featuring a sample of Farley's recorded dialogue was leaked to the public in August 2015.
 Katzenberg pitched the film to Mike Myers at the premiere of Saving Private Ryan (1998), after hearing the pitch he thought that Shrek was the "worst fucking title" he ever heard.
 DreamWorks then re-cast the voice role to Myers, who insisted on a complete script rewrite, to leave no traces of Farley's version of Shrek.
 According to Myers, he wanted to voice the character "for two reasons: I wanted the opportunity to work with Jeffrey Katzenberg; and [the book is] a great story about accepting yourself for who you are."